[changes effective September 4, 2019]

 Undergraduate students may take a Leave of Absence from the College for a period of up to two years.
 During this two-year period, students are eligible for readmission to the College through the Office of Student Success.
 Readmission to a Performing Arts BFA program is contingent upon course sequencing and space within the program.
 Students planning to return to the College must contact the Office of Student Success by the established deadline for the semester under consideration and submit a Request for Readmission Form.
 Students who took a Health Leave of Absence on or after September 4, 2019, must also submit the Health Readiness to Return Form and comply with all other requirements specific to readmission from a Health Leave of Absence.

 There is no guarantee of readmission and formal approval for readmission is required.
 If granted readmission, students will fall under the same academic and social standing as when they left.
 Once readmitted, students will be contacted by a staff member from the Office of Student Success in order to register for classes.
-Credit for Emerson work previously completed is subject to course approval, and the student would follow the catalogue in effect for the term in which he or she is readmitted.
+Credit for Emerson work previously completed is subject to course approval, and the student would follow the catalog in effect for the term in which he or she is readmitted.

 Graduate Readmission from a Leave